-- 88. Section 3.2.5 of the Guidebook provides that a formal objection to a gTLD application may be filed by the Independent Objector on the grounds of Limited Public Interest or Community.
+- 83. Section 3.2.5 of the Guidebook provides that a formal objection to a gTLD application may be filed by the Independent Objector on the grounds of Limited Public Interest or Community.
 The Independent Objector may file a Limited Public Interest objection to an application even if a Community objection has been filed, and vice versa.
 The Independent Objector may file an objection notwithstanding the fact that a String Confusion objection or a Legal Rights objection has also been filed in respect of that application.
 Absent extraordinary circumstances, the Independent Objector is not permitted to file an objection to an application where an objection has already been filed on the same ground.
-There is no issue here in any of these respects because this Objection was brought on the ground of Limited Public Interest and no other objection has been filed on the same ground. - 89.
-One question which arises in this case is whether the requirement of a public comment has been met.
-In section 3.2.5, the Guidebook states that "in light of the public interest goal" associated with his role, "the Independent Objector shall not object to an application unless at least one comment in opposition to the application is made in the public sphere." - 90.
-In this case it is common ground that three comments were made to ICANN concerning the Application (as distinguished from the string).
-The Applicant argues that these comments should be discounted for the purpose of allowing the Independent Objector to bring a Limited Public Interest objection because the comments were not filed under the heading "Limited Public Interest" in the ICANN public comment system.
-The Independent Objector argues that although there must be "at least one comment in opposition to the application ... made in the public sphere," there is no requirement that this comment be filed under the relevant heading. - 91.
-The Panel agrees with the Independent Objector on this point.
-The Guidebook does not require that the necessary comment should be formally characterized as a Limited
+There is no issue here in any of these respects because this Objection was brought on the ground of Limited Public Interest and no other objection has been filed on the same ground. - 84.
+Section 3.2.5 of the Guidebook also imposes a public comment requirement.
+The Guidebook states that "in light of the public interest goal" associated with his role, "the Independent Objector shall not object to an application unless at least one comment in opposition to the application is made in the public sphere."
+As the Independent Objector indicates, several public comments were filed on the ICANN website in respect of the Application.
+The Panel is satisfied that the public comment requirement imposed by the Guidebook has been met in this case. - 85.
+One last point bears mention before turning to the merits of the Objection.
+According to section 3.2.5 of the Guidebook, "the Independent Objector may file objections against 'highly objectionable' gTLD applications."
+Conceivably, this could be viewed as raising a question of standing.
+The parties have not addressed it as such, however.
+In fact the parties' submissions do not address the question whether the Application is "highly objectionable" other than by discussing the application of the principles of adjudication governing the merits.